music dictionary : As - As

 Aspersión(Spanish f.) sprinkling

-aspettare(Italian) wait, wait for, expect
+aspettare(Italian) to wait, to wait for, to expect

-aspettarsi(Italian) expect
+aspettarsi(Italian) to expect

 aspettativa(Italian f.) expectation